efeefe/is/pages/concepts/06.reuse-commons/item-opendott.md

 ![Reuse Commons](reuse-commons-hz.png)

+Reuse Commons is a model for a multi-stakeholder body governing the reuse of discarded materials in aß city or region.

+#### Relation to other concept ideas

-Reuse Commons is a model for a multi-stakeholder local body governing the reuse of discarded materials.
-It integrates [transformation labs](../transformation-labs), lost and found services, reuse cabins and similar initiatives, community reuse projects (repair cafes, zero waste and material redistribution projects), [reuse bins](../reuse-bin) and [reuse datasets](../reuse-dataset).
+The reuse commons integrates [transformation labs](../transformation-labs), lost and found services, reuse cabins and similar initiatives, community reuse projects (repair cafes, zero waste and material redistribution projects), [reuse bins](../reuse-bin) and [reuse datasets](../reuse-dataset).

 #### Potential members

 - Citizens / households.
  - Donating / Selling goods to the commons and being able to track their destination / social impact.
- - Having access (affordable prices / donation schemes) to trusted second-hand goods.
-Access to their provenance and individual history.
+ - Having access (affordable prices / donation schemes) to trusted second-hand goods - provenance and individual history.
- - Possibility: reward donors with credits to aqcuire other goods.
+ - Possibility: reward donors with credits to acquire other goods.
 - Community reuse initiatives - repair cafes, men's sheds, charity shops, *ressourceries*, clothes swaps, zero waste projects,
 - Repair/reuse services - SMEs and social enterprises making their services known.
 Smartphone and Laptop repairs, tailors, bike shops, automobile maintenance,
 - Upcycling / Antique / Design shops